yhpgi/spooxed/README.md

 # spooxed

 **spooxed** is an Android application designed to change the device's MAC address on Android 12-15 devices using the LSPosed (Xposed) framework.
-This app requires root access and BusyBox installed to function correctly.
+This app requires root access installed to function correctly.

+## Source code
+Source code is available [HERE](https://www.patreon.com/yogihermawan/shop)

 ## Features